andreasabel/inCode/entry/introducing-the-backprop-library.md

 ### Running

-Writing functions that can be used with *backprop* involves changing the type slightly -- instead of working directly with values of type `a`, we work with `BVar`s (backpropagatable variables) *containing* `a`s: a `BVar s a`.
+Writing functions that can be used with *backprop* involves changing the types slightly -- instead of working directly with values of type `a`, we work with `BVar`s (backpropagatable variables) *containing* `a`s: a `BVar s a`.

-For example, let's look at our updated `softMax`:
+For example, let's look a version `softMax` that works with *backprop*:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/backprop/intro-backprop.hs#L55-L61